Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Experimental details

-Figure \ref{fig:results_boolq} has been realised by running our methods on the validation split from the Hugginface Boolq dataset.
+The experiments on public knowledge have been realised by running our methods on the validation split from the Hugginface Boolq dataset.
 The knowledge base includes all the articles from the English Wikipedia.
 To create this database, we filter the most recent Wikipedia dump (December 2023) to only keep the body of the articles.
 Then, we merge and split these articles to create 500-word chunks of text.
 Thus, a retrieved document in this experiment is one of this 500-word passage.
 Moreover, the embedded query used as input to Contriever to retrieve a new batch of documents is the LLM's output from the "query" prompt template with the best-scored thought (see Figure \ref{fig:prompt_query_boolq}).

 The MCTS is configured with the following hyperparameters: exploration rate: $\sqrt{2}$, pick document probability: 0.5, thought sample size: 5, maximum thought process size: 10, score threshold to stop the thought process : (oracle: 0.5, self-critic: 0.49, model-based estimation: 0.21), retrieved document batch size: 2.